 One night Sam and some friends were having a sleep-over at Thomas’s house.
-Sam had told them that Mars and Saturn were very close together and both at their brightest, and they were all very excited about this, they had never seen this before.
-Just before going to bed Sam started to take them into the garden to look at the sky - he explained to Thomas’s Mum that Mars and Saturn were in Gemini and they had had to wait for it to rise.
-She got very cross with him: astrology was dangerous nonsense and she was not having Sam telling her Thomas about it.
-Naturally Sam was very upset and it took me a time to sort things out.
+Mars and Jupiter were very close together and both at their brightest and they were all very excited about this, it had been too cloudy to see them for several days and this night it was really clear.
+As soon as it was dark enough Sam started to take them into the garden to look at the sky.
+Thomas’s Mum heard Sam say “ Mars and Jupiter are in Gemini” and she got very cross: astrology was dangerous nonsense and she was not having Sam telling her Thomas about it.
+Naturally Sam was very upset and it took me a while to sort things out.

 Words ending in -ology usually come from a Greek word meaning the study of, for example

-The rotation of the Earth on its axis, and of the Moon round the Earth, and of the Earth round the Sun, all mean that seen from the Earth the Sun and Moon appear to be moving through the sky against the background of the stars.
-These movements give us day and night, the seasons, the tides, our weather patterns, in fact everything which makes life on this planet possible.
+The rotation of the Earth on its axis, and of the Moon round the Earth, and of the Earth round the Sun, all mean that seen from the surface of the Earth the Sun and Moon appear to be moving through the sky against the background of the constellations, from Pisces to Aries to Taurus etc. These movements give us day and night, the seasons, the tides, our weather patterns, in fact everything which makes life on this planet possible.

 All life upon Earth depends upon the rhythms of the Sun and Moon in ways which we are still learning about today and which are as important today as they have ever been, so Wise Men were important to Kings and Rulers, and still are.

 Sam is very interested in this at the moment because all the children at his school have been told that next year the school hours will be changing.
-Today’s scientists have found a special circadian (from the Latin for about a day) “clock” in our bodies (and in many other animals and even plants and fungi) which controls our sleep and learning patterns and lots of other things.
+Today’s scientists have found a special circadian “clock” (from the Latin for about a day) in our bodies (and in many other animals and even some plants and fungi) which controls our sleep and learning patterns and lots of other things.
 It does not keep perfect time, any more than an old-fashioned wind-up clock keeps perfect time, but, in the same way that the clock in your iPad checks itself every time you are connected to the internet your circadian clock checks itself every time you spend a few minutes out of doors - it actually checks the changes in the colour of the Sunlight as the Sun moves across the sky.
-It also receives what we might call regular “software updates” - scientists have discovered that teenage children really do learn better if they start school later than younger children.
+It also contains what we might call regular built-in software updates: scientists have discovered that teenage children really do learn better if they start school later than younger children.